ZainabJammal/real-estate-system/README.md

 - **Python**: The backend is built using Python for its powerful web scraping, data processing, and API functionalities.
 - **Supabase**: An open-source Firebase alternative that provides a backend-as-a-service solution.
 It is used for database management and authentication.
 - **Requests**: A simple HTTP library used for web scraping to fetch data from external websites.
-- **SQLAlchemy**: A Python ORM (Object-Relational Mapper) used to interact with the database in a more Pythonic way.

 ### 2. Frontend
 - **React**: A JavaScript library for building user interfaces, used to create the frontend of the dashboard.